 The Supply Chain is a global network that is used to deliver products.
 From raw materials to manufacturers, to distributors to retailers, or directly to customers.

-Supply Chain management is the handling of transportation of the goods and their maintenance including the processes that transform raw materials into the finished products.
-It takes care of the total cost that occurred into making and delivering the product, the time it took to reach its destination, and how likely it is efficient in the terms of returns.
+Supply Chain management is the handling of transportation of the goods and their maintenance including the processes that transform raw materials into finished products.
+It takes care of the total cost that occurred in making and delivering the product, the time it took to reach its destination, and how likely it is efficient in the terms of returns.

-What are the Major Challenges of eCommerce Supply Chain management today?
+What are the major challenges of eCommerce Supply Chain management today?

 eCommerce business owners are facing a lot of challenges related to eCommerce Supply Chain management, such as: